-5 Acknowledgements
+Acknowledgements

 Funding for this research was provided Aarhus University and the U.S. Geological Survey, and by national and provincial statutory authorities in support of the AEWA European Goose Management Platform Data Centre (Finland, Norway, Sweden, Denmark, Schleswig-Holstein and Lower Saxony, Germany, the Netherlands, UK, Belgium).
-We thank Kevin Clausen and Johan Månsson for helpful reviews of an earlier draft and the Taiga bean Goose Task Force for reviewing the report.
-Any use of trade, product, or firm names is for descriptive purposes only and does not imply endorsement by the U.S. Government.
+Any use of trade, product, or firm names in this report is for descriptive purposes only and does not imply endorsement by the U.S. Government.